Wiping baremetal server disks

 Using The Annotation

-The first way to wipe the disks is by using the annotation wipe-disks in the HetznerBareMetalHost object.
+The first way to wipe the disks is by using the annotation wipe-disk in the HetznerBareMetalHost object.
 Servers with this annotation will have the indicated disks wiped the next time it's provisioned.

 baremetalhosts.yaml yaml